[This is a guest post by my husband Ken 😊]

 Third is the Upper North Falls.
 It’s only a 65-foot waterfall, and the fallen logs make the scene a little messy.
 But from the creek, we were able to get some interesting pictures.
 It was also interesting to capture the waterfall among the vegetation from the trail.

 North Falls is spectacular but it’s difficult to get to the bottom.
-The top of the falls is just a short walk from the North Falls trailhead parking lot, but it was a straight flight of stairs about 150 feet down.
-Thinking about how we would have to walk down the equivalent of a 15-story high-rise building with full camera backpacks and then walk back up, we opted to save our energy for more waterfalls instead.
+The top of the falls is just a short walk from the North Falls trail head parking lot, but it was a long flight of stairs about 150 feet down.
+Thinking about how we would have to walk down the equivalent of a 15-story high-rise building with full camera backpacks and then walk back up, we opted to save our energy for more waterfalls instead!

 Tip – The park is beautiful year round, with waterfalls being the fullest in the Spring.

 Winter Falls is also “seasonal”.
 We only saw a trickle of water from the cliff.
 If we didn’t know that we were walking by this waterfall, we would have completely missed it!
-I’m sure it’s much nicer with more water but we were not lucky enough to see it this trip.
-However, the Fall leaf colors are very pretty.
+I’m sure it’s much nicer with more water in the Spring though.
+However, the Fall leaf colors in the area are very pretty.

 I wish we could’ve seen all ten of the waterfalls, but by the time that we finished photographing these six, night had already fallen upon us.
 The trail was a little wet and muddy, so we concluded our trip without visiting the remaining falls.
-It’s best to leave a little motivation for a trip back, don’t you agree?
+We certainly have some motivation for a trip back though!

 - Sturdy tripod for long exposures.
 I used my carbon fiber 3-Legged Thing tripod this time.
 I like to use this for hiking since it’s so lightweight, and it has an assortment of feet options for different conditions.
 I also like my sturdy but heavier Manfrotto tripod.